ontoportal/documentation/_includes/shared_doc/platform_overview/tools/tools.md

-{{ include.portal }} provides different tools to access, use and manage semantic artefacts including:
+{{ page.portal }} provides different tools to access, use and manage semantic artefacts including:
 - browse the semantic artefacts;
 - search for a term across multiple semantic artefacts;
 - browse mappings among terms in different semantic artefacts;